hudson-and-thames/mlfinlab/docs/source/codependence/information_theory_metrics.rst

 Variation of Information
 ========================

-Variation of Information can be interpreted as the uncertainty we expect in one variable if we are told the value of another.
-Variation of information is a metric because it satisfies non-negativity, symmetry, and triangle inequality axioms.
+According to Lopez de Prado: "**Variation of Information** can be interpreted as the uncertainty we expect in one variable if we are told the value of another".
+Variation of information is a metric and satisfies the axioms from the introduction.

 .. math::
    \begin{align*}